eddyystop/feathers-an-introduction/step-by-step/generators/service.md

 Once again we remove the dependencies loaded by the generator as they are already installed at the root of `feathers-an-introduction`.

-View the changes the service generator made:
+- See the changes the service generator made:
 [Unified](http://htmlpreview.github.io/?https://github.com/eddyystop/feathers-an-introduction/blob/master/examples/step/_diff/02-app1-line.html)
 |
 [Split](http://htmlpreview.github.io/?https://github.com/eddyystop/feathers-an-introduction/blob/master/examples/step/_diff/02-app1-side.html)